tobychui/arozos/README.md

 Personal Cloud Platform with Web Desktop Environment for Raspberry Pi 3B+ or 4B.
 A place to start cloud music and video streaming, data storage, office work / text processing, 3D printing file previews, Cloud programming IDE and more!

 ## Getting Started
 These instructions will show you how to deploy a copy of ArOZ Online System on your own Raspberry Pi or other low power, Linux running SBCs for community review and testing purposes.
-See "Full Version Deployment" for the instruction to deploy other builds of the system.
+Read more on the [Full System Documentation](https://hkwtc.org/aroz_online/docs/).

 ### Prerequisites
 The following packages are required for the community edition to run on your Linux system.